maldinbliss/netflix-checker-bot/README.md

 𝗦𝘁𝗲𝗽𝘀:

-1. Click your preferred platform button
+1. Star and Fork repository
-2. Connect your GitHub account
+2. Set BOT_TOKEN in Config.py, (edit it, put your actual bot token)
-3. Set BOT_TOKEN in Config.py, (edit it, put your actual bot token)
+3. Click your preferred platform button to deploy
-4. Deploy 🎉
+4. on termux or vps copy the commands💎

 ---